Children from the age of 8 years at the time of the holiday. Maximum age 15 years.

 Also please book a flight which leaves on the Saturday no earlier than 11.00am from Bristol or 2.30pm from Heathrow or Gatwick as they have to get to the airport 2 hours in advance of the flight time to check in.

-We have a limited number of Centre sleeping bags but would ask you to try to pack a sleeping bag if you own one.
-It is possible to hire a sleeping bag for a small charge from Mill on the Brue.
+We have a limited number of sleeping bags that we can lend your child/ren during their stay but would ask you to try to pack a sleeping bag if you can.

 I’m afraid not!
 We have many children coming from many countries and it would be impossible to regulate.
 However all activities are spoken in English by our instructors and therefore it is best if your child has a moderate / good understanding of English before booking them into our summer camps.
 We want them to enjoy their time with us which is considerably harder if they are completely unable to communicate.